Pediatric Dentistry Near You

 A general rule of thumb is that you should schedule your little one’s very first dental visit when their first tooth appears or by the time they turn 1 year old.
 If you’re unsure or have any questions, feel free to contact the staff here at our neighborhood clinic; they’ll be happy to assist you!

 A pediatric dentist is a specialist who works with patients between the ages of 0 to 18 years.
-They are qualified at providing the same treatment as general dentists, but during their training, they’ve gained knowledge and skills directly related to younger patients.
+They are qualified to provide the same treatment as general dentists, but during their training, they’ve gained knowledge and skills directly related to younger patients.
 They understand how to deal with different behaviors and how a child’s anatomy and health change as they grow.

 Your baby’s first dental appointment will kick off their oral health journey; from then on, it’s important to book a checkup and cleaning around every 6 months so their dentist can monitor their health.
 They’ll learn how to brush and floss properly and gain the confidence to take control and be proud of their smiles.